Claire Watson

 where she sang as Eva and Sieglinde.

 She also made regular guest appearances in Berlin, Vienna, Salzburg, Milan, also appearing in America, notably in San Francisco, Chicago, and Buenos Aires.
 In 1971, Watson performed in Boston for the Peabody Mason Concert series.

-A singer of considerable warmth, musicality and sincerity, Watson was also greatly admired as Ariadne, the Countess in Capriccio, and especially as Ellen Orford in Peter Grimes, of which she left a memorable recording, conducted by Benjamin Britten himself.
+Considered a singer of warmth, musicality and sincerity, Watson was also portrayed Ariadne, the Countess in Capriccio, and Ellen Orford in Peter Grimes, of which she left a recording conducted by Benjamin Britten.

 She can also be heard on other recordings: as Agathe in Der Freischütz, under Lovro von Matačić, as Donna Anna in Don Giovanni, opposite Nicolai Ghiaurov and Nicolai Gedda, under Otto Klemperer, as well as Eva in a live recording of Die Meistersinger von Nürnberg, under Joseph Keilberth.
 She is both Freia and Gutrune in the landmark Decca/London Ring conducted by Solti.
-She also sang the Countess in the famous Karl Bohm DVD recording of "Le Nozze di Figaro" from the Salzburg Festival of 1966 with Ingvar Wixell, Reri Grist, Walter Berry and Edith Mathis.
+She also sang the Countess in the famous Karl Bohm DVD recording of Le Nozze di Figaro from the Salzburg Festival of 1966 with Ingvar Wixell, Reri Grist, Walter Berry and Edith Mathis.

 Watson died of a brain tumor in 1986 in Utting, Ammersee, Germany.